za/tango_with_django_book/chapters/cookie.rst

 There's a ``datetime`` object within the ``datetime`` module, that's not a typo.
 Make sure you import the module correctly, otherwise you'll get frustrating import errors.

 In the added code we check to see if the cookie ``last_visit`` exists.
-If it does, we can take the value from the cookie using the syntax ``request.COOKIES['cookie_name']``, where ``request`` is the name of the ``request`` object, and ``'cookie_name'`` is the name of the cookie you wish to retrieve. **Note that all cookie values are returned as strings**; do not assume that a cookie storing whole numbers will return you an integer.
-You have to manually cast this to the correct type yourself.
+If it does, we can take the value from the cookie using the syntax ``request.COOKIES['cookie_name']``, where ``request`` is the name of the ``request`` object, and ``'cookie_name'`` is the name of the cookie you wish to retrieve. **Note that all cookie values are returned as strings**; *do not assume that a cookie storing whole numbers will return an integer.* You have to manually cast this to the correct type yourself.
 If a cookie does not exist, you can create a cookie with the ``set_cookie()`` method of the ``response`` object you create.
 The method takes in two values, the name of the cookie you wish to create (as a string), and the value of the cookie.
-In this case, it doesn't matter what type you pass as the value - it will be automatically cast as a string.
+In this case, it doesn't matter what type you pass as the value - it will be automatically cast to a string.

 .. _fig-cookie-visits: